 Before you agree to participate in a study, you must be given complete information about the study, known as "informed consent."
 Informed consent involves two essential components: a document and a process.
 The informed consent document gives a summary of the research project (including the study's purpose, research procedures, potential benefits and risks, etc.) and explains the individual's rights as a research participant.
 This document is part of an informed consent process, which consists of conversations between the research team and the participant, and may include other supporting material such as study brochures.
 The informed consent process provides research participants with ongoing explanations that will help them make informed decisions about whether to begin or continue participating in the research project (See: Informed Consent for Genomics Research).
-The Food and Drug Administration (FDA) provides details about informed consent with the information page: Clinical Trials of Medical Treatments: Why Volunteer? [fda.gov].
+The Food and Drug Administration (FDA) provides details about informed consent with the information page: Informed Consent for Clinical Trials [fda.gov].

 Because participating in a clinical study is an important decision, there are many questions that you should consider before agreeing to participate.
 The Centers for Disease Control and Prevention (CDC) have prepared a list of questions to help you get the information you need to make a decision about participating: Taking Part in Research Studies: What Questions Should You Ask? [cdc.gov].

 Clinical researchers at the National Human Genome Research Institute (NHGRI) are developing advanced methods for studying the fundamental mechanisms of inherited and acquired genetic disorders.
 Their goals include both discovering the molecular basis of human genetic diseases, and creating new technologies to accelerate further genetic research.